 We, at Microsoft, have transformed the workplace in numerous ways.
 With the mobile revolution, employees can work from anywhere, anytime, and on any device.
 We aspire to empower every person and every organization on the planet to achieve more.
-Digital workforce is not just an organizational strategy, it is a national agenda.
+The digital workforce is not just an organizational strategy, it is a national agenda.
 By leveraging on the cloud, we have helped organizations improve work internally across departments, locations, and importantly, time zones.
-This also addresses our commitment to meet the demands of the next generation employees who are socially active, collaborative, always on with tools and products to enable them to be more productive in their work.
+This also addresses our commitment to meet the demands of the next generation of employees who are socially active, collaborative, always-on with tools and products to enable them to be more productive in their work.

 The three critical aspects in the new world of work are people, place, and technology.
 On the people front, I find that today’s workplace is a mix of five generations.
 The C-level senior management find themselves adapting to the changing landscape of the workplace.
 We all realize that employees from the different generations respond differently to engagement and hence the needs to be innovative even more!

 One of the biggest assets of the modern workplace is the ability to work flexibly and productively.
 Ideas can be in our minds anytime and we can begin and conclude a robust discussion with a colleague half way around the world from wherever we are.
 Or engage in a meeting with a colleague who has been less mobile and unable to drive due to visual impairment.
 Contributions to work are not hampered by having to be physically in the office.